CSPS-EFPC-DAAN/Cohort2-Team1_Cohorte2-Equipe1/misc-docs/ProblemSolvingBotAndRecommendations.md

 # **Quick Win Recommendations**
 * Move from changing passwords every 3 months to not having to change passwords
 * Create self-serve password reset tool
-* Recommend to put a notice on website and other visable areas of known/current outages
+* Recommend to put a notice on website and other visible areas of known/current outages